Real Medieval in Santa Maria da Feira

 We were fighting like in old times, guys tasting wine from medieval metal glasses, watched sunset from the top of the castle tower, watched performance with live music and also ate like they used to eat in medieval era!
 Right, using just wooden spoons, metal jars, and instead of a plate the food was on top of the loaf of bread!

 Check out this video that was taken by Santa Maria da Feira council during our medieval visit at the castle.

 As much as I love nature and visiting Arouca Geopark the previous day, this was a completely new experience to me.
 I felt like in a movie and for sure I will never be able to be part of something like this again in the real world.
 Everything was just like back in time, the music, dancing, food and just the whole evening at the castle?!
 I felt excited like never in my life.
 And we even finished the night with fire show!

 Why this medieval show for us?
 Just to let us experience the big Viagem Medieval that takes place in Santa Maria da Feira every year in August.
 Whole 11 days of medieval performances in the town when people dress up in medieval clothes.
 As we couldn’t visit Santa Maria da Feira during Viagem Medieval, at least we got a small piece of it.

 Castle of Feira used to be place of tribute payment and trading of important goods so around it population gathered, hence the place of Viagem Medieval as it used to have an important role in history.

 Geo and Medieval trip was a press trip.
 All the thoughts in this article are my own as usual.
-For more information, please visit Viagem Medieval website, and to find out more about Northern Portugal, visit Turismo de Portugal – Porto e Norte website and Porto and Northern Portugal Tourism Board.
+For more information about Northern Portugal, visit Turismo de Portugal – Porto e Norte website and Porto and Northern Portugal Tourism Board.